 All

 AuthorDrue Beasley is the founder and principal consultant of Advent Asbestos Consulting, LLC, based in Lakewood, Colorado.
 With over a decade of experience in asbestos inspections, air monitoring, abatement oversight and regulatory compliance, Drue has worked on projects ranging from federal facilities to residential homes across Colorado.
-He is a Colorado-certified asbestos building inspector and is dedicated to helping homeowners and contractors navigate state and federal asbestos regulations with confidence, clarity, and trust. |
+He is dedicated to helping homeowners and contractors navigate state and federal asbestos regulations with confidence, clarity, and trust. |

 RSS Feed